NORMAN, Okla. — Amanda Pal says her son Jozsef was beaten to death.

 “We made [the decision] after we talked to the neurosurgeon that did the surgery on him.
 He couldn’t breathe on his own, he couldn’t eat on his own, he couldn’t move his legs, he couldn’t respond, he couldn’t blink,” Amanda said, “He was so full of life.
 He never stopped moving, he’s never stopped doing, and I knew he wouldn’t want that.
 He wouldn’t wanna live like that.”

-Amanda says the Cleveland County DA has yet to charge anyone in the case, nor have they publicly identified the suspects.
+Amanda said the Cleveland County DA had not charged anyone in the case, nor publicly identified suspects.

-Amanda says her limited conversations with the DA’s office have not gone far.
+Amanda said her limited conversations with the DA’s office have not gone far.

 “They can’t prove that he wasn’t fatally wounded in the two hours, that we don’t know exactly where he was,” Amanda said.